NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 ## Who should migrate?

 * Visual Studio 2017 - The PackageReference feature is only supported in Visual Studio 2017.
-Projects that use PackageReference cannot be opened with Visual Studio 2015.
+Projects that use PackageReference cannot be opened with Visual Studio 2015 or older versions.

-* C++ and ASP.NET projects - there are some limitations of PackageReference and the option to migrate is currently not available for C++ and ASP.NET project types.
+* C++ and ASP.NET projects - The option to migrate is currently not available for C++ and ASP.NET project types.

-* Known package compatibility issues - due to fundamental differences between packages.config and PackageReference, some packages may not be fully incompatible with.
+* Known package compatibility issues - Some packages may not be fully incompatible with PackageReference based projects.
 The [package compatibility issues](#package-compatibility-issues) section talks about this in more detail.

 * Leverage the advantages of PackageReference
   * **Manage all project dependencies in one place** - Just like project to project references or assembly references, NuGet package references, using the `PackageReference` node, can be managed directly within project files (as opposed to a separate `packages.config` file).